Resources

 What research tools do financial advisors use to monitor clients for life events?

-Most advisor research tools track signals like job changes, business transactions, property purchases, and family changes to surface moments where a contact's financial situation has shifted.
-The most effective tools monitor these events in real time and deliver alerts inside the advisor's CRM rather than in a separate dashboard.
+Most financial advisor research tools track signals like job changes, business transactions, property purchases, and equity events to surface moments where a contact's financial situation has shifted.
+The most effective tools monitor these events continuously and deliver alerts inside the advisor's CRM rather than in a separate dashboard.
 Aidentified focuses specifically on the wealth events most likely to trigger a financial conversation, flagging those moments before they resolve.
-For a practical look at how event monitoring fits into a broader strategy, see this guide to wealth management prospecting tools.
+For a practical look at how event monitoring fits into a broader strategy, see wealth management prospecting tools.

 Do financial advisor research tools cover international or cross-border clients?

 Coverage drops significantly outside the U.S., where public records infrastructure is less standardized and proprietary data partnerships are harder to maintain at scale.
 Most tools in this space, including Aidentified, are optimized for domestic prospecting and rely on U.S. public records and proprietary data partnerships as their primary sources.
-Advisors with significant international client bases should evaluate tools specifically on their cross-border coverage before committing.
+Advisors with significant international client bases should evaluate tools specifically on their cross-border coverage before committing, and should not assume that domestic data quality translates directly to international profiles.

 Dan Cavanaugh